fluiddyn/transonic/README.rst

 help to write Python code that *can* use `Pythran
 <https://github.com/serge-sans-paille/pythran>`_ if it is available.

-Let's recall that "Pythran is an ahead-of-time compiler for a subset of the Python language, with a focus on scientific computing.
+Let's recall that "Pythran is an ahead-of-time (AOT) compiler for a subset of the Python language, with a focus on scientific computing.
 It takes a Python module annotated with a few interface description and turns it into a native Python module with the same interface, but (hopefully) faster."

 Pythran is able to produce **very efficient C++ code and binaries from high level Numpy code**.
 If the algorithm is easier to express without loops, don't